rmavis/cms/base/readme.md

 ## Core Components

-There are three key, core components to this CMS:
+There are really only five key, core components to this CMS:
 - Fields, which are containers for values
 - Entries, which are containers for Fields
 - Groups, which are containers for Entries
+- Specs, which define how those things are built
+- Views, which are different ways of rendering those things

 The particulars of how Fields, Entries, and Groups should cooperate is specified by the various Spec modules.